microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 # Registries concepts

 Registries are collections of ports and their versions.
-The curent catalog of ports in vcpkg is distributed via the registry at
+The current catalog of ports in vcpkg are distributed via the registry at
-<https://github.com/Microsoft/vcpkg>. vcpkg lets you create your own custom
+<https://github.com/Microsoft/vcpkg>. vcpkg lets you create your custom
-registries which you can make either public or private, and host them in a variety of storage providers.
+registries, which you can make either public or private, and host them in a variety of storage providers.

-There are currently two options to implement your own registries: a Git-based registriy or a filesystem-based registries.
+There are currently two options to implement your own registries: a Git-based registry or a filesystem-based registry.

 ## Built-in registry
 The built-in registry refers to the main vcpkg registry at
 <https://github.com/Microsoft/vcpkg>.
-Depending on the vcpkg operation mode this
+Depending on the vcpkg operation mode, this
 can mean your local clone of the vcpkg repository or the remote repository hosted in GitHub.